 Audit workshops are held during each semester.
 The workshops are mandatory and will provide guidance on how to complete the semesterly audit in line with the SSMU standards.

-The Club audits are assessed by the SSMU Club Auditor and will be assigned an overall weighted score between 0 and 5.
+The Club audits are assessed by the SSMU Club Auditor and will be assigned an overall weighted score between 0 and 5 in each of 3 categories Completeness, Compliance and Accuracy.
 Failure to complete the audit form or to submit documentation such as receipts will result in a score of 0.

 The audit should reflect a fair representation of your Club’s accounting policies, its financial state, and its transactions followed by thorough disclosures.
 The evaluation will measure the accuracy, compliance, and completeness of the submitted audit.